samplchallenges/SAMPL6/physical_properties/README.md

 Experimental log *P* measurements were added to this repository after the log *P* challenge deadline and can be found here: [logP/experimental_data/](logP/experimental_data/)

+Performance evaluation of log P challenge can be found here: [/logP/analysis/](/logP/analysis/)